mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 The following configuration parameters are directly tied to Grafana instance

 - `appUrl`: The URL at which Grafana is running.
 By default, `http://localhost:3000` is used which should work for most of the deployments.
+If environment variable `GF_APP_URL` is set, that will take the precedence over the value configured in the provisioning file.

+- `dataPath`: Grafana data path.
+By default on Linux deployment, it is `/var/lib/grafana`.
+  If a custom directory is used for `paths.data` in `grafana.ini`, the same path should be used for the `dataPath`.
+If environment variable `GF_PATHS_DATA` is set, that will take the precedence over the value configured in the provisioning file.

 - `skipTlsCheck`: If Grafana instance is configured to use TLS with self signed certificates set this parameter to `true` to skip TLS certificate check.